davidtimmons/zettelcorn/README.md

 #### API

-- `path` - The directory to search for zettels
+- `directory` - The directory to search for zettels
 - [options]:
   - `--regex [pattern]` - Detect the ID using a regular expression (default: `\d{14}`)
   - `--skip` - Skip files that contain an "id" frontmatter key
+  - `--markdown` - Only modify Markdown files by looking for the *.md extension
   - `--recursive` - Run command on a directory and all its sub-directories
-  - `--markdown` - Only modify Markdown files by looking for the *.md extension
+  - `--silent` - Run command with no console output and automatic yes to prompts
   - `--verbose` - List all files where IDs were injected
   - `-h, --help` - Display the help message for this command